-Next comes the detailed Commercial Property Report (CPR) created by the commercial property analyst who visited the building.
-Access the report by clicking on “Report Available.”
+The next section of the Loss Cost publication contains the detailed Commercial Property Report (CPR).
+Created by the commercial property analyst who visited the building, you can access the report by clicking on “Report Available”.

-- A description of the construction materials used in the roof, floor and walls as well as the interior finish.
+- Types of construction materials used in the roof, floor, and walls, including the interior finish

-- A thorough report on the automatic fire sprinkler system, if one is installed.
+- Automatic fire sprinkler system, if one is installed

-- A diagram of the building and its immediate surroundings.
+- Diagram of the building and its immediate surroundings

 You can use this information to not only better understand the risk you’re evaluating but also as the basis for Individual Risk Premium Modifications (IRPMs).
-In Washington state, there are six categories an IRPM could fit into, and our CPRs provide information on four:
+In Washington state, there are six categories an IRPM could fit into - our CPRs provide information on four:

-- Building features: age, condition and unusual structural features.
+- Building: age, condition, and unusual structural features

 WSRB Loss Cost data

-At the bottom, you’ll find current and future WSRB Loss Cost editions and their effective dates.
-Simply click on the “+” sign to access the one you need.
-You’ll see WSRB Loss Costs for the building, general contents and for each occupancy type description.
+At the bottom of your Loss Cost publication, you’ll find previous and current WSRB Loss Cost editions and their effective dates.
+Simply click on the “+” to access the one you need.
+You’ll see WSRB Loss Costs for the building, general contents, and for each occupancy type description.
 You’ll also find the CSP and RCP codes for each occupancy type.

 Learn more about how we develop WSRB Loss Costs and get additional useful policy rating and underwriting information in our guide to commercial property risk assessment.
-If you need additional information, please contact our customer service team.
-We’re here to help and happy to answer questions.
+If you need additional information, please contact our Product Solutions team - we’re here to help and happy to answer any questions you may have.